praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 >**Note:** Please wait for the index to load.

-9. A screen similar to the screenshot below with the text **Index not found** will appear.
-Wait until the screen loads and click on **Indexes**.
+9. A screen similar to the screenshot below will appear with the message **Index not found**.
+Please wait for some time and then click on **Indexes**.

 <img src="media/28.png" width="800"/>